St. Lucia: Living There - Tax Issues

-Residents must pay taxes on their world-wide income.
-Income tax rates applicable are:
+Residents must pay taxes on their worldwide income.
+Married couples are assessed and taxed separately.

 |